Charles Luke (politician): Early life and career

 Born at St Just in Penwith, near Penzance, Cornwall, England, Luke came to New Zealand with his parents in July 1874.
 He married and had four sons and two daughters.
 His elder daughter Edith Mabel Luke (10 April 1880 – 21 July 1923) married electrical engineer Lawrence Birks on 29 April 1909.
 They had four children.

-He was a Director of S Luke and Sons Limited up until his retirement in 1913.
+He was a director of S Luke and Sons Limited up until his retirement in 1913.
 Luke and Sons were ship builders and engineers.
 The company erected a number of hydraulic cranes on the Wellington wharfs.
 The company was located on the Te Aro foreshore and built the steamships Matai and Weka.
 It also built equipment for the Cape Palliser lighthouse as well as other lighthouses around the country.
 S Luke and Sons was merged into Jas J Niven & Co.
-He was Chairman of the Wellington Industrial Association from 1888 to 1889.
+He was chairman of the Wellington Industrial Association from 1888 to 1889.
 Luke was one of those responsible for establishing the Associated Chambers of Commerce.

 Luke was a member of the YMCA for over 40 years and actively involved in church affairs.
-Luke was three times President of the Primitive Methodist Church, Vice President of the United Methodist Church, and New Zealand representative at the 1905 Scarborugh Methodist Conference.
+Luke was three times President of the Primitive Methodist Church, Vice President of the United Methodist Church, and New Zealand representative at the 1905 Scarborough Methodist Conference.
 He was a foundation member of the New Zealand Alliance (for the Abolition of the Liquor Traffic).

 Political career

-From 1885 he was a Trustee of the Wellington Hospital for 50 years including Chairman of its Board for 14 years.
+From 1885 he was a trustee of the Wellington Hospital for 50 years including chairman of its board for 14 years.
 In 1894 he was elected Mayor of Wellington.
 At the following election he was defeated by George Fisher.
-He was also President of the Wellington Chamber of Commerce for six years, a member of the Wellington Education Board, the Technical School Board and Wellington College Board of Governors.
+He was also president of the Wellington Chamber of Commerce for six years, a member of the Wellington Education Board, the Technical School Board and Wellington College Board of Governors.
 From 1894 to 1895 he was a member of the Wellington Harbour Board.

 He served on numerous committees.
 In 1901 the Royal New Zealand Federation Commission was set up to consider Federation between New Zealand and the Australia states.
 Luke was appointed as a member and toured Australia to determine if the idea was worthwhile.
-After three months investigation and deliberation the Commission dismissed the idea.
-During the First World War he was elected a member of the Patriotic Association, vice President of the War Relief Association, and a member of the War Funds Council for 20 years holding the role of Chairman of the Executive for a time.
-He was also on the Board of Flock House which provided assistance to widows and dependents of sailors of the British Navy and Merchant Marine who had lost their lives during the war.
+After three months investigation and deliberation the commission dismissed the idea.
+During the First World War he was elected a member of the Patriotic Association, vice president of the War Relief Association, and a member of the War Funds Council for 20 years holding the role of chairman of the executive for a time.
+He was also on the board of Flock House which provided assistance to widows and dependents of sailors of the British Navy and Merchant Marine who had lost their lives during the war.

 At the 1899 general election he stood unsuccessfully in the Wellington electorate as a Liberal Party candidate.
 At the 1902 general election he stood for the seat of Newtown, but was again unsuccessful.

 He served one term on the New Zealand Legislative Council (22 January 1907 – 21 January 1914).